 If you want more vitamin C, you can down a glass of orange juice.
 And if you need more vitamin A – well, munching on carrots will do the trick.

-Vitamin D is a little different, though: it’s rarely found in natural sources of food.
+Vitamin D is a little different, though: it’s rarely found in natural sources of food (which is why many people choose to supplement with vitamin D gummies or capsules).
 But not to worry: the food you eat isn’t the only way to get vitamin D, since the sunlight that lands on your skin – or, more specifically, the sun’s UVB rays – is the #1 way your body produces ample amounts of vitamin D. The sunlight that lands on your skin is the #1 way your body produces ample amounts of vitamin D.

 So, unlike many other vitamins, vitamin D levels can be increased just by spending time outdoors in the sun.
 (Indoor lighting, on the other hand, doesn’t stimulate production of vitamin D because such light emits very little, if any, UVB radiation.)